jean-airoldie/libzmq-rs/README.md

 // Reply to the client.
 server.route("it takes 224 bits to store a i32 in java", id)?;

-// We can reply twice if we want. server.route("also don't talk to me", id)?;
+// We can reply as much as we want. server.route("also don't talk to me", id)?;

 // Retreive the first reply.